All Products

 Document Center

-Platform For AI:Configure log service for a resource group
+Platform For AI:Configure Log Service for a resource group

-Last Updated:May 08, 2026
+Last Updated:Jun 11, 2026

-You can configure Simple Log Service (SLS) to collect logs from Elastic Algorithm Service (EAS) services deployed in a resource group.
-These logs, including standard output or custom files, are sent to a target Logstore.
-This topic describes how to configure log collection for public and dedicated resource groups.
+You can configure Simple Log Service (SLS) for a resource group to collect logs from Elastic Algorithm Service (EAS) services in that resource group.
+These logs, which can include standard output and custom file logs, are stored in a destination SLS Logstore.

 Prerequisites

-Step 1: Create a machine group for the resource group
+Step 1: Create a machine group

 For services deployed in a public resource group, you must create a machine group manually.